-In 1868, the dwelling and tower were slightly repaired to make them serviceable, but they were not considered to be “worth general repair.”
-The Lighthouse Board requested $14,000 for a new dwelling with attached tower in its annual report for 1869, and Congress responded with the necessary funds in July of 1870.
+In 1869, the dwelling and tower of Sodus Bay Lighthouse were slightly repaired to make them serviceable for one more winter, but they were not considered to be “worth general repair.”
+The Lighthouse Board requested $14,000 for a new dwelling with attached tower, and Congress responded with the necessary funds in July 1870.

-Work on the new Sodus Bay Lighthouse began in August of 1870 and was completed on June 30, 1871.
-The two and a half story dwelling and tower were built of limestone from quarries in Kingston, Ontario using the same general plan for the lighthouse at Stony Point, New York.
-The focal plane of the new light was forty-five feet above the ground.
+Work on the new Sodus Bay Lighthouse began in August 1870 and was completed on June 30, 1871, following the plan used for the lighthouse at Stony Point, New York.
+The two-story dwelling and attached tower were built of limestone from the Kingston quarries, the same source used to build the lighthouses at Ogdensburg and Sister Islands.
+The roughly ten-foot-square tower stands just over fifty feet tall and had a focal plane of seventy feet above the lake.
 The old tower and dwelling were demolished, and the resulting stone and debris were used to build a seventy-foot-long jetty at the west end of the lighthouse lot to prevent erosion of the bank.
-Stones from this old jetty have been recovered and used to build the four stone piles that today mark the site of the original dwelling.
+Stones from the jetty, which extended out into Lake Ontario to a depth of nine feet, have been recovered and used to build the four stone piles that today mark the site of the original dwelling.
 A metal plaque set on a large rock sits in the middle of a circular ring of bricks identifying the location of the first tower.

-Edwin Ward was the final keeper to live in the Sodus Point Lighthouse.
-He left the dwelling in 1953, and the lighthouse apparently sat empty until Congressman Frank Hortan led an 18-month effort that ended with the lighthouse being transferred from the General Services Administration to the Town of Sodus in 1984.
-The property included a half-acre of land in addition to the lighthouse.
-The Town of Sodus leased the property to the Sodus Bay Historical Society, which has established a maritime museum, research library, and small gift shop in the lighthouse.
+After the Coast Guard vacated the property, the lighthouse suffered vandalism and neglect until Congressman Frank Hortan led an eighteen-month effort that ended with the lighthouse being transferred from the General Services Administration to the Town of Sodus in 1984.
+At this time, the lighthouse was just seventeen feet from the nearby crumbling bluff, but landfill was brought in to create a bigger buffer between the lake and the historic lighthouse.
+The Town of Sodus leased the property to the Sodus Bay Historical Society, which established a maritime museum, research library, and small gift shop in the lighthouse.